What species should I use?

 How much antigen is needed for my project?

-Do I need to conjugate my immunogen?
+Do I need a conjugated immunogen?

 What concentration of antibody can I expect?